Aereli/Aereli/README.md

 ## I'm currently working as..
 - a frontend developer at NBC telemundo
-- a teacher's assitant at Wyncode Academy
+- a teacher's assistant at Wyncode Academy

 ## Skills
 -  🌐 React